Last Updated on

 |Delivery||Free Standard - Delivered in 1-3 days||Free Standard - Delivered in 1-3 days|

 |Returns & Refunds||Free returns - Full refund if you are not happy with the mattress||Free returns - Full refund if you are not happy with the mattress|

 |Made in||United Kingdom||United Kingdom|

 |Offers||Check my Voucher Code page||Check my Voucher Code page|

-- Prefer a mattress that is medium-firm.
+- A memory foam mattress that is medium-firm.
 Casper is a 6.5 in my virtual scale.

-- They want a mattress that has minimal motion transfer and is great for couples.
+- A mattress that has minimal motion transfer and is great for couples.

-- Want an all-rounder that performs great in all positions.
+- An all-rounder mattress that performs great in all positions.

-- They want a mattress with an excellent cooling system.
+- A mattress with an excellent cooling system.

-- Prefer a medium-firm set up which is built for comfort and support.
+- A memory foam mattress with a medium-firm set up which is built for comfort and support.

 I hope that you found this comparison helpful.
 If you still have questions about any of the two mattresses, feel free to contact me and I will try to help.